unraid/docs/docs/unraid-connect/overview-and-setup.md

 ### DNS rebinding protection

 DNS rebinding protection is a security feature on many routers that prevents public DNS entries from resolving to local IP addresses.
-This helps protect your network from certain attacks, but can cause issues when trying to use SSL certificates for local access to the Unraid WebGUI.
+This helps protect your network from certain attacks, but can cause issues when trying to use %%SSL|ssl%% certificates for local access to the Unraid %%WebGUI|web-gui%%.

-If you encounter a DNS rebinding error while trying to provision an SSL certificate (e.g., after clicking the **Provision** button), consider the following steps:
+If you encounter a DNS rebinding error while trying to provision an %%SSL|ssl%% certificate (e.g., after clicking the **Provision** button), consider the following steps:

 - Click **OK** on the error message, wait for 2 to 5 minutes, and try again.
 - If the error continues, check your router settings for options related to "DNS rebinding protection" or similar terms.